lukepalmer/wifi-switch/README.md

 In my application a large 12V SLA battery is charged slowly by a solar panel.
 Occasionally I power up a large 1.5kW power inverter that's connected to a block heater.
 The inverter must be hardwired to the battery to handle this amount of power, but the internal inverter control circuitry can be switched with a reasonable amount of current (about 2A).

 Some solutions exist for this (search ebay for 12V WiFi relay).
 I tried a few but unfortunately found that:
-* They waste lots of power at idle
+* They waste lots of power at idle, which is no good for solar
 * Control software was tempermental and unreliable

 Let's make one that doesn't suck.